-- (1) The operator of a hospital in Victoria must take all reasonable steps to ensure that: - (a) a person does not enter or remain on the premises of the hospital if the person is prohibited from doing so by clause 4; and - (b) a record is kept, in relation to each person who enters or remains at the hospital as a visitor under these directions of: - (i) the contact details of the person; and - (ii) the date and time at which that person entered and left the hospital, for at least 28 days from the day of the entry; and - (c) the hospital facilitates telephone, video or other means of electronic communication with the parents, guardians, partners, carers and support persons of patients to support the physical, emotional and social wellbeing (including mental health) of patients.
+- (1) The operator of a hospital in Victoria must take all reasonable steps to ensure that: - (a) a person does not enter or remain on the premises of the hospital if the person is prohibited from doing so by clause 4; and - (b) a record is kept, in relation to each person who enters or remains at the hospital as a visitor under these directions of: - (i) the contact details of the person; and - (ii) the date and time at which that person entered and left the hospital, - for at least 28 days from the day of the entry; and - (c) the hospital facilitates telephone, video or other means of electronic communication with the parents, guardians, partners, carers and support persons of patients to support the physical, emotional and social wellbeing (including mental health) of patients.

-- (1) contractor in relation to a hospital means a person engaged as a contractor by the operator of the hospital in relation to the provision of health, medical or pharmaceutical services by the hospital;
+(1) contractor in relation to a hospital means a person engaged as a contractor by the operator of the hospital in relation to the provision of health, medical or pharmaceutical services by the hospital;

-- Examples: visiting medical officers, locum doctors.
+Examples: visiting medical officers, locum doctors.

-- (2) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 22) as amended or replaced from time to time;
+- (2) Diagnosed Persons and Close Contacts Directions means the Diagnosed Persons and Close Contacts Directions (No. 23) as amended or replaced from time to time;

 - (3) end of life in relation to a patient:

 - (a) means a situation where the patient's death is expected within days (including periods of 14 days or longer), or where the patient, with or without existing conditions, is at risk of dying from a sudden acute event;

-- (b) does not mean a situation where a patient has an advanced, progressive, incurable condition, or general frailty and co-existing conditions, that mean that the patient is expected to die within 12 months (except where the situation also falls within paragraph (a)).
+- (b) does not mean a situation where a patient has an advanced, progressive, incurable condition, or general frailty and co-existing conditions, that mean that the patient is expected to die within 12 months (except where the situation also falls within subclause (a)).

-- (4) Green Zone Country has the same meaning as in the Victorian Border Crossing Permit Directions (No. 13) as amended or replaced from time to time;
+- (4) Green Zone Country has the same meaning as in the Victorian Border Crossing Permit Directions (No. 17) as amended or replaced from time to time;

 - (5) hospital means:

 - (a) a public hospital;

 - (b) a denominational hospital;

 - (c) a multi-purpose service;

-- (d) a private hospital; or
+- (d) a private hospital;

 - (e) a day procedure centre;

+- (6) nominated person in relation to a patient has the same meaning as in the Mental Health Act 2014;

-- (6) operator of a hospital means a person who owns, controls or operates the hospital;
+- (7) operator of a hospital means a person who owns, controls or operates the hospital;

-- (7) parent, carer or guardian in relation to a patient aged under 18 means an adult in a significant primary caring role, including biological, adoptive, or foster parents, kinship carers, step-parents and legal guardians;
+- (8) parent, carer or guardian in relation to a patient aged under 18 means an adult in a significant primary caring role, including biological, adoptive, or foster parents, kinship carers, step-parents and legal guardians;

-- (8) patient of a hospital means a person who requests or is being provided with health, medical or pharmaceutical services by the hospital;
+- (9) patient of a hospital means a person who requests or is being provided with health, medical or pharmaceutical services by the hospital;

-- (9) quarantine-free flight means a flight where no passenger on board is required to quarantine as a result of having been outside an Australian Government designated Green Zone Country in the 14 days prior to arrival in Victoria;
+- (10) quarantine-free flight means a flight where no passenger on board is required to quarantine as a result of having been outside an Australian Government designated Green Zone Country in the 14 days prior to arrival in Victoria;

+- (11) Surveillance Testing Industry List and Requirements has the same meaning as in the Workplace (Additional Industry Obligations) Directions;

+- (12) worker in relation to a hospital has the meaning given to it in clause 5;

+- (13) Workplace (Additional Industry Obligations) Directions means the Workplace (Additional Industry Obligations) Directions (No. 29) as amended or replaced from time to time;

-- (10) the following expressions have the same meaning that they have in the Disability Service Safeguards Act 2018:
+- (14) the following expressions have the same meaning that they have in the Disability Service Safeguards Act 2018:

 - (a) disability;

 - (b) disability service;

 - (c) disability worker;

-- (11) the following expressions have the same meanings as they have in the Health ServicesAct 1988:
+- (15) the following expressions have the same meanings as they have in the Health Services Act 1988:

 - (a) day procedure centre;

 - (b) denominational hospital;

 - (c) multi-purpose service;

-- (d) public hospital; and
+- (d) public hospital;

 - (e) private hospital.